Ottavio d'Aragona: Mediterranean theater

-d'Aragona earned the reputation of a unbeatable commander, which he lived up to in Samos by destroying the fleet of Sinari Pasha in the Battle of Cape Corvo in August 1613.
+d'Aragona earned the reputation of an unbeatable commander, which he lived up to in Samos by destroying the fleet of Sinari Pasha in the Battle of Cape Corvo in August 1613.
 He acquired booty of 600.000 escudos and captured Mahomet Pasha, bey of Alexandria and son to Ali Pasha, along with two of his wives.
 In his return, the viceroy hosted a grand parade in Palermo in his honor, featuring 1,200 Christian galley slaves freed during the battle and 600 captured Turks.
 Three years later, he performed a raid on Constantinople, infiltrating a Spanish fleet disguised as Turk fleets and briefly bombarding the Ottoman capital before diverging for commerce raiding actions.
 When the Duke of Osuna became Viceroy of Naples in 1616, d'Aragona followed him.
 The same year he sacked La Goulette twice, the first time alone and the second with Bazán, and defeated the fleet of the Pasha of Saloni.

 In 1618, Osuna sent Ottavio with six galleys to raid the Dardanelles again, capturing two Turkish galleys in front of Constantinopla, and adding a series of captures in his way back to Sicily.
 He took his flotilla to Valencia, aware that the coast was raided by Morisco corsair Ali Zayde, previously named Antonio Cuartanet, who commanded a fleet of eight big carracks.
 Upon being sighted, Ottavio came out of Valencia and defeated him despite the inferiority of his own fleet, sinking one carrack and capturing five.

 His close relationship with Osuna soured during a miscoordination during a visit to Marseille, where d'Aragona was forced to sail off leaving Osuna in port.
 They both sent letters to the court accusing each other, and Osuna came to the extent of challenging d'Aragona to a duel, which the latter accepted, but the court intervened to impede it. d'Aragona ended up in prison for five months, a fate shared by Osuna for several years.
 After being freed, d'Aragona returned to Naples and performed an assault in Modona in 1622, which became his last mission.
 He retired and died one year later.